vincent-lagarde/Hackathon-Hi-Paris/README.md

-# Hackathon Hi Paris - 5ème Édition
+# Hackathon Hi Paris - 5th Edition

-Ce dépôt contient notre projet réalisé dans le cadre de la **5ème édition du Hackathon Hi Paris**, organisé en **Novembre 2024**.
+This repository contains our project developed during the **5th edition of the Hi Paris Hackathon**, held in **November 2024**.
-Nous avons participé avec une équipe composée de :
+We participated as a team composed of:
 - **Mila Marsot**
 - **Marceau Leclerc**
 - **Massyl Adjal**